 The Angeline Award is given every two years by the Ursuline Sisters of Louisville to a woman who reflects the spirit and Charism (special gift) of Saint Angela Merici, foundress of the Ursuline Sisters.
-The recipient demonstrates leadership in addressing the challenges that face women and families today.
+The recipient demonstrates leadership in addressing the challenges that face women and families today and currently has a connection with the Ursuline Sisters of Louisville.

 Ursuline President Sister Janet M. Peterworth presented the award to Dr. Crabtree and said, “Dr. Cynthia Crabtree is Ursuline through and through—from her days at St. Clement, then high school at Angela Merici and now serving others as president of Sacred Heart Schools.”